Skip to main content

 A mortgage broker will take care of this for you.
 But if you’re applying to us directly, just ask your new house builder, sales manager or site office for a copy.
 Take a photo of it or scan it and send it to docs@virginmoney.com.

-We’re working hard to put our carbon foot down and reduce the negative impact our operations, suppliers and partners have on society and the environment.
+We’re working hard to reduce the negative impact our operations, suppliers and partners have on society and the environment.
+We aspire to be a net zero bank by 2050.
+That goes for the suppliers and partners we work with too.

 Read more about our approach to sustainability